Selection Principles for Gaia: Understanding Entropic Hierarchy

 Figure \ref{fig:contour} is another visual metaphor, this time the total fitness function $F$ is represented by a contour map.
 The three cases of selection by survival, sequential selection and entropic hierarchy are illustrated.
-Selection by survival randomly scatters systems across the fitness landscape.
-Sequential selection moves to a random point in the space after every extinction event.
-The entropic hierarchy can explore a region of the space (represented by the orange circle) during each stable period.
+Selection by survival randomly scatters systems across the fitness landscape \cite{Doolittle:2014}.
+Sequential selection moves to a random point in the space after every extinction event \cite{Nicholson:2018b}.
+In contrast the TNM can explore a region of the space (represented by the orange circle) during each stable period.
 After an extinction event the new system arises from somewhere in this region.
-Systems which grow quickly are likely to form the new core, with the result that the new system tends to be uphill from the previous one.
+Systems which grow quickly are likely to form the new core as discussed in section \ref{sec:tnmsim} and \cite{Arthur:2017, Becker:2014,Arthur:2017b} with the result that the new system tends to be `uphill' from the previous one , leading to the growth in population observed in Figure \ref{fig:tnmpop} and discussed in Section \ref{sec:tnmdiscussion}.

-In the TNM when a quake happens and a quasi-equilibrium ends, the number of possibilities from which to choose the next species network tends to be larger than after the last quake event.
-The system which arises to dominate and fill the vacuum has to have strong symbiotic inter-species interactions and no deleterious effects on the environment so that it can use up the carrying capacity before any other potential core configuration has the chance.
-This leads to a new equilibrium which tends to have higher total biomass.
-This generates more diversity, so that at the next quake the same process can unfold again.
-This is how the TNM walks up the entropic hierarchy.
-Of course this is a stochastic process, so the system will occasionally move downhill, and due to the increasing entropic barriers the time between steps grows.
-Overall this selection principle results in a slow but significant tendency towards greater population, greater diversity and more stability.
+To link these metaphors back to the TNM, consider the situation when a quake happens and a quasi-equilibrium ends.
+The number of possibilities from which to choose the next species network tends, on average, to be larger than after the last quake event, as demonstrated by the logarithmically increasing population and diversity shown in Figures \ref{fig:tnmpop} and \ref{fig:tnmdiv}.
+The system which arises to dominate and fill the vacuum has to have strong symbiotic inter-species interactions \cite{Becker:2014} and no deleterious effects on the environment \cite{Arthur:2017} so that it can use up the carrying capacity before any other potential core configuration has the chance, implying that a configuration with a large total fitness $F$ will dominate, according to the basic growth mechanism of the TNM, equation \ref{eqn:glk}, and lead to a large final population according to the same equation.

+Larger populations in the TNM generate more diversity, as seen in Figure \ref{fig:tnmdiv}, since each reproduction event has a constant probability to generate mutants, so more reproduction means more mutants.
+We have seen directly in Figure \ref{fig:sbs} that a higher starting diversity leads to higher final populations.
+An analogous situation exists during a quake after a core collapse, where a bigger starting pool of species leads on average to a higher equilibrium population.
+When the next quake happens, the same process can unfold again, this time with an even larger pool of species from which the new core can arise, which tends to result in an even larger equilibrium population, leading to the increasing average population observed in Figure \ref{fig:tnmpop}.
+This is how the TNM walks up the entropic hierarchy, and how the hill climbing occurs without any competition between ecosystems.